nextbreakpoint/flink-k8s-toolbox/README.md

 ## Flink Operator REST API

-The operator has a REST API which is exposed on port 4444 by default.
+The operator exposes a REST API on port 4444 by default.
 The API provides information about the status of the resources, metrics of clusters and jobs, and more:

     http://localhost:4444/cluster/<name>/status